StringManolo/ff/README.md

   ```

   You may want to do this if you have CORS problems or you can't use multiple files in your static site hosting.
   As an example, you can see this same code working in blogger [here](https://diariodedesarrollador.blogspot.com/2020/09/testing-fastframework-support-into.html).
+Or a small spa test working too in blogger [here](https://diariodedesarrollador.blogspot.com/2020/09/test-ff-spa-support.html).

 # Methods
   ### ff.activateShortcuts();